lukebelliveau/react-fiber-implementation-notes/README.md

 I've been trying to wrap my head around Fiber's source code, so I figured I'd share my notes.
 Will hopefully organize this better once I get a better idea of how everything fits together.

+To do this, I'm working with a really simple sample app (shown below) and tracing through Fiber.
+I've marked up [React's source](https://github.com/lukebelliveau/react/tree/markedup) to help with this.
+I'm sure there's a better way to do this and I'd love suggestions.

 To follow along, clone React:

 `git clone https://github.com/facebook/react.git`